 The two then come to some agreement, with the permission of the client, as to what the settlement amount will be.
 Without an attorney, the insurance company will try to convince the accident victim that their claim isn’t worth much and will often give a “take it or leave it” offer.
 A personal injury attorney knows from a lot of experience how much a case is worth.

 How can an attorney maximize claim amounts?

 An attorney also has negotiating skills and the threat of a lawsuit.
 The lawyer has it in their interest to get the highest amount since they will earn more if they get more for you.

 For example, we have had many people call us after settling a case with the insurance company on their own for a low amount of $500 for pain and suffering.
 This amount is a common initial low ball amount offered by the insurance companies.

 Even though I charge a one third contingency fee I still would most likely get that person more.
 Say, for example, I estimated that I would have gotten a low total settlement of $5,000 for pain and suffering for the same claim.

-I would have gotten a third for fees or $1666 and $125 for costs, but the client would have gotten $3209 or $2709 more than what they got handling the case themselves for that low $500 offer.
+I would have gotten a third for fees or $1666 and an amount for costs, but the client would have gotten $3209 or $2709 more than what they got handling the case themselves for that low $500 offer.

 What factors affect accident injury settlement amounts?